-- When you make these kinds of simplifications, the model version will no longer be a good representation of the system you want to understand. - You create, so to say, simplified worlds that are unrealistic but easier to understand. - Grimm found that many developers of ABMs did not systematically simplify their models for analysis, perhaps because of a psychological barrier: if you spent so much time developing a model that seems to represent a real system reasonably well, should you then make this model extremely unrealistic? - Yes, definitely!
+- When you make these kinds of simplifications, the model version will no longer be a good representation of the system you want to understand. - You create, so to say, simplified worlds that are unrealistic but easier to understand. - Many developers did not systematically simplify their models for analysis, perhaps because of a psychological barrier: if you spent so much time developing a model that seems to represent a real system reasonably well, should you then make this model extremely unrealistic? - Yes, definitely!
 Modeling includes as much deconstruction as construction!